bajoni17/git-essential-training-5988161/Example02.md

-THis is the test for commit change from Github page to workstation
+THis is the test for commit change from Github page to workstation!
+!!!!!!!!!